mateuszskoczek/SimpleToolkit/README.md

     - (static) CreateRandom - returns random string
     - Shuffle - returns shuffled string

+### Attributes

+* RequiresClaimAttribute - returns Forbidden result, when claim is not present

 ### UI.Models

 * NavigationViewItem - model which can be used to implement NavigationViewService-less navigation in MVVM